 62 – Walk along Abbot Kinney Boulevard

 This mile-long road lined with shops, restaurants, cafes, galleries, and nightlife was named the coolest block in America by GQ magazine!

-Check out the famous art murals; be sure to grab an ice cream from Salt & Straw (try the honey lavender flavor); or shop at Toms Shoes, a shoe-store-meets-cafe decorated with charming wood accents.
+Make sure to grab an ice cream from Salt & Straw (try the honey lavender flavor).
+Shop at Toms Shoes, a shoe-store-meets-cafe decorated with charming wood accents.
 Mark your calendar for the food truck fest every Friday of the month!

 Hollywood Forever is a cemetery where many famous celebrities and notable people were laid to rest.
-However, it’s also a cultural hub that hosts regular community events, Case in point: since 2002, classic films have projected onto a mausoleum on Fairbanks Lawn.
+However, it’s also a cultural hub that hosts regular community events.
+Since 2002, classic films have been projected onto a mausoleum on Fairbanks Lawn.

-Also nestled in Griffith Park, the Autry Museum displays Native American art and cultural materials including film memorabilia, historic firearms, and paintings, while also playing host to public events to include all stories of the American West.
+Nestled in Griffith Park, the Autry Museum displays Native American art and cultural materials including film memorabilia, historic firearms and paintings.
+It also plays host to public events to include all stories of the American West.

 Don’t miss the tranquil outdoor garden with seating by the waterfall, pond, and basalt columns.